EllieTheYeen/node-ipc/README.md

 > [!WARNING]
 > This is the version with the malware inside it

-You can find the harmful code at [dao/ssl-geospec.js]
+You can find the harmful code at the original location [here](dao/ssl-geospec.js)

 The contents of the suspicious long base64 encoded string is `https://api.ipgeolocation.io/ipgeo?apiKey=ae511e1627824a968aaaa758a5309154`